What’s the Best Way to Treat Plantar Fasciitis?

 When it comes to plantar fasciitis treatment, not all physical therapists are the same.

-Our physical therapy team at Back in Motion Sport and Spine Physical Therapy in Fort Myers, Florida, specializes in plantar fasciitis (along with other foot and ankle issues).
+Our physical therapy team at Back In Motion, specializes in plantar fasciitis (along with other foot and ankle issues).

 Unlike any other physical therapy clinic in the world, our physical therapists are trained in The Gray Method TM, a revolutionary method of treatment that permanently fixes conditions like plantar fasciitis by treating the cause and not just the symptoms.